DETAILED ACTION

 As for claim 4, Strickland as modified by Scarborough discloses that each transducer (Strickland: 50, 52, 54) is arranged to transmit the respective TX beam (Strickland: the two-lobed beam; paragraph [0046]) having its center axis (Strickland: the portion between the two lobes) directed towards a respective target position on the boundary between said two adjacent reflector portions so as to split the respective TX beam at least into a first portion (Strickland: the first lobe) that meets a surface of a first reflector portion on one side of said boundary and a second portion (Strickland: the second lobe) that meets a surface of a second reflector portion on the opposite side of said boundary, where the first and second portions have substantially equal sizes, thereby facilitating power transfer between said two transducers (Strickland: paragraph [0046]).

-As for claim 5, Strickland as modified by Scarborough discloses that each concave reflector portion (Scarborough: 502, 503) comprises a concave reflector surface arranged with respect to the respective two transducers that are spatially aligned with the respective boundaries of the respective reflector portion such that a reference axis meets the reflector surface at a normal angle (Scarborough: see Fig. 6), where said reference axis is substantially perpendicular to a plane defined by respective locations of the N transducers (Scarborough: see Fig. 6) and it intersects a conceptual line connecting said two transducers at a position that is substantially at an equal distance from respective positions of said two transducers (Scarborough: see Fig. 6), thereby facilitating power transfer between said two transducers.
+As for claim 5, Strickland as modified by Scarborough discloses that each concave reflector portion (Scarborough: 502, 503) comprises a concave reflector surface arranged with respect to the respective two transducers that are spatially aligned with the respective boundaries of the respective reflector portion such that a reference axis meets the reflector surface at a normal angle (Scarborough: see Fig. 6), where said reference axis is substantially perpendicular to a plane defined by respective locations of the N transducers (Scarborough: see Fig. 6) and the reference axis intersects a conceptual line connecting said two transducers at a position that is substantially at an equal distance from respective positions of said two transducers (Scarborough: see Fig. 6), thereby facilitating power transfer between said two transducers.

 As for claim 6, Strickland as modified by Scarborough discloses that each concave reflector portion (Scarborough: 502, 503) comprises a concave reflector surface defined as a concave cap of an underlying concave surface that is separated therefrom by a surface normal of its center axis (Scarborough: see Fig. 6), wherein the underlying concave surface comprises one of the following: